 We would like you to submit your claim as soon as your pet has been treated by your vet.
 However, you are required to submit a claim within 12 months of your vet's invoice date for the relevant accident, injury or illness treatment.

-Yes, we can pay the vet directly as long as the treating veterinarian is happy to accept payment in this way.
-We are unable to direct any veterinarian to accept direct payment on your behalf.
-Your vet must complete and sign the Direct Payment Section on the claim form for this to happen.
+We are unable to direct any treating veterinarian/clinic to accept direct payment on your behalf.
+Your treating veterinarian/clinic must complete and sign the Direct Payment Section on the claim form to begin this process.

 As a responsible pet insurer and advocate of responsible pet ownership, Petplan wouldn't do anything to discourage our customers from getting their dog or cat treated when they are unwell or injured.
 It is for this reason that we do not have a 'no claims discount', as it may encourage people not to seek vet treatment for fear of losing their potential ‘no claims discount’.